-National Doctor’s Day is a single day reserved once a year to publicly honor physicians for the good work they do for their patients, their community, and our society as a whole.
+National Doctor’s Day is a special day reserved once a year to publicly honor physicians for the good work they do for their patients and our community.

 Twelve members of USC’s Keck School of Medicine, Class of 2021, pictured above with their Clinical Professors, Dr. Sandy Gaynor and Dr. David Edelbaum, and with OUR HOUSE Founder, Jo-Ann Lautman.

 Frontline medical professionals need our encouragement and support more than ever during the Coronavirus pandemic.
 The people you choose to honor will be uplifted by your acknowledgment.
 Additionally, your donation is vitally important to sustain the services of OUR HOUSE during this difficult time.